FernandaFranco/225-object-oriented-javascript/study_guide.md

     We can omit the parentheses around an IIFE when the function definition is an expression that doesn't occur at the beginning of a line.

-    A named function expression (function declaration?) can be immediately invoked, although the function name will be isolated from the outer scope.
+    A named function expression (not function declaration when it's not at the beginning of a line) can be immediately invoked, although the function name will be isolated from the outer scope.

 * Object creation patterns